International Drug Policy Consortium: History

-The IDPC network formed in the mid-2000s, but was formalized following a "Global Drug Policy Seminar" at the House of Lords in November 2005, hosted by the Beckley Foundation.
+IDPC was formed in 2006, following a "Global Drug Policy Seminar" at the House of Lords in November 2005 hosted by the Beckley Foundation.
 At this meeting, participants including NGOs and academics identified the need for "a credible, global NGO network that would engage constructively with governments by providing policy-makers with a ‘critical friend’ analysis, and realistic proposals of how dilemmas in drug policy and programme formulation could be resolved".

 In January 2011, IDPC was formally registered as a legal entity in the United Kingdom.
-In 2019, Stichting (translation: Foundation) IDPC was also registered in the Netherlands, and has been designated status as an "Algemeen Nut Beogende Instelling” or ANBI (translation: public benefit organization).
+In 2019, a separate entity was also registered a Stichting (“Foundation”) in the Netherlands and designated as an "Algemeen Nut Beogende Instelling” or ANBI (translation: public benefit organization).
 In 2014, IDPC was granted Special Consultative Status by the UN Economic and Social Council (ECOSOC).

-In 2016, IDPC commemorated its 10th anniversary.
+In 2026, IDPC commemorated its 20th anniversary, and was also designated as an undesirable organization in Russia.

 Members

-As of June 2025, the IDPC network comprised 198 organisations from 75 countries, which include NGOs, academic institutions, think tanks, networks and community-led organisations engaged in drug policy advocacy – located in every region of the world.
+As of August 2026, the IDPC network comprised 209 member organisations from 75 countries, which include NGOs, academic institutions, think tanks, networks and community-led organisations engaged in drug policy advocacy – located in every region of the world.